JrndD/JrndD-jrndblog.github.io/content/about.md

 Most of my work experience has been in large global companies, which poses many unique challenges when business requirements meets technology.

 I enjoy following implementation projects from start to finish.
-Translating business requirements to projects, architectural design proces, technical implementation and hopefully a lot of automation / scripting in between.
+Translating business requirements to projects, architectural design, technical implementation and hopefully a lot of automation / scripting in between.